I made this because I believe in you.

 - Transfer the pan to oven, allowing lamb to cook until it reaches an internal temperate of 120 to 125 (use a meat thermometer), about 10 minutes.

 - Remove from oven and allow to rest for 5 to 10 minutes.

 - In a pot over medium heat, melt the butter.
-Add the beer and milk, bring to a simmer.
+Add milk, bring to a simmer.

-- Whisk in the polenta.
+- Whisk in the polenta, once the pot starts to look dry and the milk is mostly obsorbed, add the beer.
 Simmer until polenta is tender and thickened, whisking occasionally, about 18 minutes.